Preparing for Surgery

 Benefit from Advanced Recovery Program

-We launched the Enhanced Recovery After Surgery (ERAS) program in 2019 to help shorten the length of your stay in the hospital and facilitate early mobility and recovery.
+We launched the Enhanced Recovery After Surgery (ERAS) program in 2019 to help shorten the length of your stay in the hospital and facilitate early mobility and faster recovery.
 This state-of-the-art approach streamlines processes before, during and after surgeries.

 The four phases of this patient-centered process, used as appropriate, can help improve your surgical experience and reduce postoperative complications.